KMM2019503/yok_server/README.md

 ## Project Structure

 - Place your Firebase service account key in the project folder as `firebase-service-keys.json`.
-- Create a script named `source_env.sh` to manage your environment variables.
+- in project folder, there should be a script called `source_env.sh` to manage your environment variables.

 ## Setup Instructions